How to Move Columns in Excel?

 For the practical example of moving or swapping columns, I have created the below data.

-Method #2 – Swap Columns by Using Traditional CUT & PASTE Method
+#2 Move Columns using CUT & PASTE Method

 You know what we can drag the column by using our traditional CUT, COPY – PASTE method as well.

-As soon as you choose the option “Insert Cut Cell” it will move the current column to the right and newly inserted column occupies the first column spot.
+- Step 5: As soon as you choose the option “Insert Cut Cell” it will move the current column to the right and the newly inserted column occupies the first column spot.

 Like this, we can move columns in excel from one position to another to change the position and arrange the data in order.